 Additional recommended products

-Specific to the Actisense wireless gateway, there is a new feature called ‘Actisense-i’, which is a network diagnostic and monitoring tool, providing further insight into your NMEA 2000 network.
-This covers things from voltage monitoring on the network, through to displaying each device on the network.
+Specific to the Actisense wireless gateway, there is a new feature called ‘Actisense-i’, which is a network diagnostic and monitoring tool, that provides further insight into your NMEA 2000 network.
+This covers things from voltage monitoring on the network, to displaying each device on the network.
 There is also the ability to monitor both the Transmit and Receive load percentage.